enesozeren/lmu-mlops-project/reports/README.md

 To guarantee the reproducibility of our experiments and prevent information loss, we implemented several key aspects:

 #### Controlling Randomness
-We established fixed seed values for potential sources of randomness, in particular for PyTorch torch.manual_seed(<seed>), Python's random module random.seed(<seed>) NumPy np.random.seed(<seed>) and PyTorch Lightning seed_everything().
+We established fixed seed values for potential sources of randomness, in particular for PyTorch `torch.manual_seed`, Python's random module `random.seed`, NumPy `np.random.seed` and PyTorch Lightning `seed_everything()`.
 Additionally, we developed a custom seed_worker function to manage seeds for parallel workers, ensuring consistency across multi-threaded operations.

 #### Hyperparameter Management
 We utilized config files to maintain fixed hyperparameter values throughout our experiments.
 This approach was also used in the hyperparameter tuning process, where we employed an exhaustive grid search method rather than random sampling, further enhancing reproducibility.